The History of CRM From the 1950s to Today

 Late 2000s: Social CRMs Enter the Scene

-The late 2000s was also referred to as the “Hashtag Age.”
+The late 2000s were also referred to as the “Hashtag Age.”
 Businesses started using social media channels, such as Facebook and Twitter, as a way to manage relationships with customers.
 Companies started using social media in their CRM strategy, shifting from transactional to interactive client relationship management.
 Toward the end of the decade, some of the CRM providers we know today were founded, such as Insightly (2009), Pipedrive (2010), and Freshsales (2010).

 2010s: The Explosion of Technology & Rise of CRM Providers